 I completely understand your concern about using propane for cooking as it comes in an industrial tank and has a strong odor.

 However, both propane and natural gases used in fire pits are safe for cooking marshmallows.

 Propane has been used for cooking for a long time and has been proven to be completely safe.

 Can the Marshmallows Damage the Fire Pit?

-Taking Proper Care of Your Propane Fire Pit
+Proper Care for Your Gas Fire Pit

 Clean Up Immediately